alexgonch/foxy-timetracker/README.md

 # Foxy TimeTracker

 Open source & completely free online time-tracking app with strong emphasis on user experience.
-Currently under active development.
-Feel free to try out latest development build here: https://foxytimetracker.com
+Try here: https://foxytimetracker.com

 ### Who is this for